Monday, August 26, 2024

 Structural Differences between 9Xdev v 9Xnon - Vertical Wind Shear

-The next obvious question is if there are detectable differences in dynamical (e.g., vertical wind shear) and thermodynamical (precipitation) before either formation or dissipation.
+The next obvious question is if there are detectable differences in dynamical (e.g., vertical wind shear) and thermodynamical (precipitation) properties of the pTCs before either formation or dissipation.

 Fig. 3 shows the 850-200 hPa vertical wind shear (VWS) for the 9X in WPAC in the 2018-2022 5-y period.